 Officials warn people not to fill plastic bags with gasoline amid panic over gas shortage

 Officials are warning people not to pour gasoline into plastic bags amid panic over a shortage of gas in southeastern states.
-The shortage comes after a massive hack of Colonial Pipeline, which supplies 4% of the East Coast's total fuel, by a Russia-based criminal group.
+The shortage comes after a massive hack of Colonial Pipeline, which supplies about 45% of the East Coast's total fuel, by a Russia-based criminal group.

 From Maryland to Florida, social media posts show vehicles waiting in long lines for gas.
 At least two tweets — a photo of a car trunk holding clear bags filled with gasoline and a video of a woman pouring gas in a plastic bag — suggested panicked customers were storing gasoline in bags.
 While the posts were found by Snopes to be several years old, the U.S. Consumer Product Safety Commission nevertheless posted a flurry of tweets advising people not to carry gasoline in plastic bags or any other container not approved to carry fuel.

-Note: Correction: This article has been updated to correct the amount of fuel that is supplied by the pipeline.